HOME Blog Pel’s, Pap and Mopane Worms

 About: Jeremy Lorinyo

 Jeremy applied to Angama as a Shamba keeper because he loves nature and has some of the greenest fingers we've ever seen.
-An aspiring guide, the only thing he misses about Nairobi is his beautiful wife and two daughters.
+After much determination he is now a Guide in Amboseli, the only thing he misses about Nairobi is his beautiful wife and two daughters.

 Browse all articles by Jeremy Lorinyo Meet the angama team